L1GH7/Vaultiris/README.md

 | 🟢 | Improve results by ignoring empty repositories
 | 🟢 | Introduce Pagination to Main Search Page
 | 🟢 | Add link to GitHub Main repository on HomePage, Add CVE https://nvd.nist.gov/ Link to CVE Details Page.
-| 🟢 | Introduce Additional metrics pertaining to the CVE such as CVSS breakdown

 #### Legend